21 Meanings

 You own me

-You coulda made the safer bet
+You could of made a safer bet

 But what you break is what you get